ekernf01/MatrixLazyEval/README.md

 ##### Examples

 This `R` package defines convenient interfaces to these operations via a "LazyMatrix" class.
-Please check out the vignette for examples.
+The usual operations are overloaded, so you can still use `%*%`, `t()`, and `tcrossprod()`.
+Check out the vignette for examples.
 In brief:

 ```    R
 # Install